 Coco- Based in Mexico

-This was one of our favorite kids movies based in another country for a while!
+This was one of our favorite movies for kids based around the world for a while!

 Miguel is part of a big, loving family in Mexico who has disowned one of their uncles who has passed away.
 Miguel assumes his uncle is one of the biggest musicians in Mexico’s history and goes to find him.
 In order to do so, he has to pass into the land of the deceased during Día De los Muertos.